E-Invoicing in Germany

 General Description

-Invoices must be electronically archived in their original structured format and comply with the GoBD (German digital accounting standards), ensuring unalterability and traceability.
-Corrective invoices must be submitted using the same structured electronic format as the original.
 A central national reporting platform is not currently in place, but the government has signaled future consideration of a portal for digital reporting or audit purposes.
-There is no clearance or real-time reporting requirement yet, but Germany’s phased implementation allows flexibility to align with future ViDA digital reporting obligations.
-This e-invoicing mandate modernizes the German VAT system, fosters business automation, and significantly reduces the administrative burden and VAT fraud risk, all while laying the groundwork for future real-time tax controls at the EU level.
+Additionally, there is no clearance or real-time reporting requirement yet, but Germany’s phased implementation allows flexibility to align with future ViDA digital reporting obligations.

 FAQs